skip to main content

 2. Copies of the grade change form go into the student’s cumulative record, to the teacher, to the teacher’s secretary, and to the Office of School Counseling.

-3. A grade change may be authorized by the Executive Director of Program Innovation and Student Well-Being, Chief Academic Officer, Chief School Management and Instructional Leadership Officer, or Community Superintendent.
+3. A grade change may be authorized by the Executive Director of Student Well-Being, Chief Academic Officer, Chief Schools Officer, or Superintendent/designee.
 If a grade change is generated from outside the school, a grade change form is still completed with a reason for the change.
 This form goes into the student’s cumulative record and to the principal and teacher’s secretary.

 2. Parents will be notified of the grade change by the teacher, principal, or Central Office employee changing the grade.